microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationOwner.md

 ```

 ## Description
-the Get-EntraBetaApplicationOwner cmdlet get an owner of an Azure Active Directory application.
+The Get-EntraBetaApplicationOwner cmdlet get an owner of an Azure Active Directory application.

 ## Examples